About Respiratory Syncytial Virus

 Enanta’s Approach to Treating RSV

-Enanta’s most advanced candidate for RSV is zelicapavir (EDP-938), a potent N-protein inhibitor of both RSV-A and RSV-B activity which has Fast Track designation from the U.S. Food and Drug Administration (FDA) and is currently in multiple Phase 2 studies.
+Enanta’s most advanced candidate for RSV is zelicapavir (EDP-938), a potent N-protein inhibitor of both RSV-A and RSV-B activity which has Fast Track designation from the U.S. Food and Drug Administration (FDA).
 It is highly active against all RSV-A and B laboratory strains and clinical isolates tested in vitro in various cell lines and assays.

 We chose to develop an N-protein inhibitor because it can disrupt the virus’ ability to replicate after it has already infected a cell, as compared to a fusion inhibitor which works by preventing a cell from becoming infected.
 Targeting the N protein allows for an expanded treatment window in vitro as compared to fusion inhibitors.
 Our N-inhibitor strategy aims to improve efficacy and potentially expand the treatment window for patients experiencing RSV infections over what an entry inhibitor might offer.